bagusok/pocijs/docs.md

 ```

 ## install
-You can install PociJS with NPM or Script
+you can install PociJS with NPM or Script
 ### NPM
 ```
 npm install pocijs